jjneely/carolinarscm.org/content/news/2015-maps-and-venues.md

 All are welcome to join the RSCM Carolina Course in worship and song as we all seek to perfect the praises offered by God's people on earth.
-Below are also some local points of interest, restaurants, hotels, and locations of the churches where we will worship.
+Also below are local points of interest and the locations of churches where we will worship.

 ## Services, Locations, and Times

+* **Sunday, July 19, 10:00 AM**
+  Choral Eucharist
+  [Chapel of the Cross][2]
+  304 East Franklin Street
+  Chapel Hill, NC

+* **Sunday, July 19, 4:00 PM**
+  Festival Evensong
+  [St Michael's Episcopal Church][3]
+  1520 Canterbury Road
+  Raleigh, NC

 * **Tuesday, July 14, 5:00 PM**
   Evensong
   [Saint Mary's Chapel][1]
-  900 Hillsborough St.
+  900 Hillsborough Street
   Raleigh, NC

 * **Wednesday, July 15, 5:00 PM**